beshu-tech/readonlyrest-docs/kibana-details/impersonation.md

 ROR has many sophisticated authentication & authorization methods.
 Some of them are based on external systems like LDAP.
 A problem with such systems according to the impersonation feature is that, the systems don't support it by default, or the configuration is difficult, or they don't support it at all.

 That's why we decided to solve it totally differently - using mocks.
-[Wikipedia](https://en.wiktionary.org/wiki/mock) defines `mock` as `an imitation, usually of lesser quality.` And in case of external authentication system we are going provide an imitation of it that tell us what users can be authenticated by it.
-When we consider and authorization service, a mock of it will return us users with their roles in the service.
+[Wikipedia](https://en.wiktionary.org/wiki/mock) defines `mock` as `an imitation, usually of lesser quality.` And in case of external authentication system we are going provide an imitation of it that tell ACL what users can be authenticated by it.
+When we consider and authorization service, a mock of it will return the ACL users with their roles in the service.
 And this is enough for ROR to support impersonation.

 How does ROR use the mocks?
 Let's suppose we have `ldap_auth` rule.
 When ROR processes the rule, it:
 * asks a given LDAP if the username can be authenticated with a given password, and if they can ...
-* asks the LDAP to tell what groups the user has
+* asks LDAP to list what groups the user belongs to

-In the impersonation case, it looks pretty the same.
-The only difference is that ROR not calling the LDAP but the LDAP's mock and it:
+In the impersonation case, it looks pretty much the same.
+Just we won't call any LDAP server, rather, the mock will provide the required information (no passwords required):
-* asks the mock if the username exists (we don't need to check any password here - we have authenticated the impersonator before, so the only thing ROR needs is to know if the impersonating user exists)
+* asks the mock if the username exists, and if it does ...
-* asks the mock to tell what groups the user has
+* asks the mock to tell what groups the user belongs to

-When some external service is not mocked, ROR might return to Kibana information that the impersonation is not supported.
+**⚠️ IMPORTANT:** When some external service is not mocked, ROR might return to Kibana information that the impersonation is not supported.
 It's better to always define all mocks, to avoid the "not supported impersonation" ES response.

 How to define mocks in Kibana is described [here](../examples/impersonation/external-services-mocks-ui.md).